CenterForOpenScience/jamdb/docs/source/index.rst

 The full BDD test suite lives in the `features directory <https://github.com/CenterForOpenScience/jamdb/tree/master/features>`_ and describes in human-readable prose how each endpoint works.
 What it's expecting for input and what it expects for output.

-*Please note: This documentation is a work in progress.*

 Contents:

 .. toctree::